praneeetha1/Classifying-audio-using-cnn/README.md

 ## Dataset
 I got the dataset from: [Nonspeech7k dataset](https://zenodo.org/records/6967442) (Rashid et al., 2023), containing 7,014 strongly labeled 32 kHz mono .wav files across 7 classes, which is used for this project.

-The original authors [IET research paper](https://ietresearch.onlinelibrary.wiley.com/doi/am-pdf/10.1049/sil2.12233) achieved:
+The original authors [Classification and analysis of human non-speech sounds](https://ietresearch.onlinelibrary.wiley.com/doi/am-pdf/10.1049/sil2.12233) achieved:

 79% accuracy with a 12-layer CNN on raw waveforms (M12 model)